-Learn more about Marguerite and her research here.
+Learn more by viewing Marguerite Wilson's profile and research information here.

 Honoring Former Institute Co-Director, Lisa Blitz.
 We would like to remember and pay tribute to our fellow colleague, Dr. Lisa V. Blitz, who passed on June 22, 2020.
 Lisa was well known as a professor, advisor, mentor, and friend to many at Binghamton University.
 Read more about her life and service to the community here.

 Want to learn about how local schools are responding to the Coronavirus pandemic?
 Watch this video featuring Dr. Patricia Follette, Superintendent of the Whiteny Point Central School District as she discusses the response to COVID-19 by rural schools and how the education of students has drastically changed in these uncertain times.